McCloudS/subgen/README.md

 8 Feb 2024: Added FORCE_DETECTED_LANGUAGE_TO to force a wrongly detected language.
 Fixed asr to actually use the language passed to it.

 5 Feb 2024: General housekeeping, minor tweaks on the TRANSCRIBE_FOLDERS function.
-Added a GHCR repo in addition to Dockerhub.

 28 Jan 2024: Fixed issue with ffmpeg python module not importing correctly.
 Removed separate GPU/CPU containers.
 Also removed the script from installing packages, which should help with odd updates I can't control (from other packages/modules).
 The image is a couple gigabytes larger, but allows easier maintenance.